buzinas/animate-on-scroll/README.md

 - [animate.css](https://github.com/daneden/animate.css)

 ### Basic usage
-1. Include an `aos` attribute into the Elements you want to animate
+1. Include an `aos` attribute into the tags you want to animate
 2. You can set it with any of the [animate.css](https://github.com/daneden/animate.css) available animations
 3. The library will automatically reveal the animations
 ```html